-Department of Taxation Main Operating Appropriations Bill H.B.
-110 Executive As Passed By House As Reported By Senate Finance enacted in 2010, the Ohio Development Services Agency has certified more than 60 renewable energy projects.
+Department of Taxation Main Operating Appropriations Bi H.B.
+11 Executive As Passed By House As Passed By Senate As Reported By Conference Committee Fiscal effect: Potential revenue losses to school districts and other political subdivisions, though revenue losses to counties are permissive in certain cases, as explained below.
+The provision applies to prospective renewable energy (e.g., wind and solar) facilities that will newly obtain the property tax exemption for the two-year period, tax year (TY) 2024-TY 2025.
+Once a renewable energy project qualifies for this certification, it is exempt from taxation in all ensuing tax years.
+Since this exemption was originally enacted in 2010, the Ohio Development Services Agency has certified more than 60 renewable energy projects.
 The property tax exemption applies to real and tangible personal property used by the energy facility.
 If the nameplate capacity of a qualified energy project is 20 megawatts (MW) or greater, the local board of county commissioners must approve its tax-exempt status.
 In return for this approval, the owner or lessee of an energy project must make a payment in lieu of taxes (or "PILOT") ranging between \$6,000 and \$9,000 per each MW of nameplate capacity.
+Fiscal effect: Same as the House.
+Fiscal effect: Same as the House.

-TAXCD10 Property tax administration Section: 409.20 Requires the Tax Commissioner in FY 2022, notwithstanding section 5703.80 or division (F) of section 321.24 of the Revised Code, not to compute or certify the amounts calculated under divisions (A) and (B) of that section.
+Department of Taxation Main Operating Appropriations Bill H.B.
+110 Executive As Passed By House As Passed By Senate As Reported By Conference Committee TAXCD10 Property tax administration Section: 409.20 Section: 409.20 Section: 409.20 Section: 409.20 Requires the Tax Commissioner in FY 2022, notwithstanding section 5703.80 or division (F) of section 321.24 of the Revised Code, not to compute or certify the amounts calculated under divisions (A) and (B) of that section.
 Requires the Director of Budget and Management not to transfer any amounts from the General Revenue Fund to the Property Tax Administration Fund (Fund 5V80) in fiscal year 2022.
-Section: 409.20 Same as the Executive.
-Section: 409.20 Same as the Executive.
+Same as the Executive.
+Same as the Executive.
+Same as the Executive.
 Prohibits the Director of Budget and Management to transfer any amounts from the General Revenue Fund to the Property Tax Administration Fund in fiscal year 2022, and prohibits the Tax Commissioner to subtract any amounts computed under section 5703.80 of the Revised Code, as amended by this act, from the payments made from the GRF to county treasurers under division (F) of section 321.24 of the Revised Code.
 Same as the Executive.
 Same as the Executive.
-Specifies that the Property Tax Administration Fund shall be funded as provided in section 5703.80 and division (F) of Same as the Executive.
+Same as the Executive.
+Specifies that the Property Tax Administration Fund shall be funded as provided in section 5703.80 and division (F) of section 321.24 of the Revised Code during FY 2023.
+Same as the Executive.
+Same as the Executive.
 Same as the Executive.